High-order linearly implicit structure-preserving exponential integrators for the nonlinear Schr\"odinger equation: Numerical results

 We choose the computational domain $\Omega=[0,2\pi]^3$ and take parameters $\ k_1=k_2=k_3=1$, $\beta=-1$ and $C_0=0$.
 We fix the Fourier node $16\times 16\times 16$ so that spatial errors can be neglected here.
-The error and convergence order of the proposed scheme at time $t=1$ are given in Tab. \ref{Tab:LI-EI:3}, which can be observed that 3rd-LI-EI and 4th-LI-EI have third- and fourth-order accuracy in time, respectively.
-In Fig. \ref{LI-EI-1d-scheme:fig:3}, relative energy residuals using 3rd-LI-EI and 4th-LI-EI on the time interval $t\in[0,100]$, which behaves similarly as those given in 1D and 2D cases.
+The $L^2$ errors and $L^{\infty}$ errors in numerical solution of $\phi$ at time $T=1$ are calculated by using three proposed schemes.
+We take various time steps $\tau= \frac{5\times 10^{-3}}{2^i},\ i=0,1,2,3$ for 3rd-LI-IF-RKM and 4th-LI-IF-RKM, and for 4th-LI-PC-IF-RKM, we take various time steps $\tau=\frac{0.2}{2^i},\ i=0,1,2,3$.
+The results are summarized in Fig. \ref{LI-EI-3d-scheme:fig:1}.
+We can observe that 3rd-LI-IF-RKM has third-order accuracy in time, and 4th-LI-IF-RKM and 4th-LI-PC-IF-RKM have fourth-order accuracy in time, respectively.
+In Fig. \ref{LI-EI-3d-scheme:fig:2}, we investigate relative residuals on the mass, Hamiltonian energy and quadratic energy by using 3rd-LI-IF-RKM, 4th-LI-IF-RKM and 4th-LI-PC-IF-RKM, respectively, on the time interval $t\in[0,100]$, which behaves similarly as those given in 1D and 2D cases.

-Finally, we study the dynamics of the three dimensional (3D) nonlinear Schr\"odinger equation~\eqref{NLS-equation2} (i.e., $d=3$).
-Inspired by \cite{antoine15,Kobay}, the initial data is chosen to be associated with a superfluid with a uniform density and a random phase.
-Following \cite{antoine15,Kobay}, we take the parameter $\beta=0.001$ and the computational domain $\Omega=[-2,2]^3$ with a periodic boundary condition.

-The contour plots of the density function $|\phi|^2$ are computed by 4th-LI-EI for the formation of a 3D turbulent phenomenon and presented in Fig.~\ref{fig6.006}, which shows the vortices filamentation forms gradually during the time evolution.
-In particular, at time $t=0.8$, we can clearly see massive vortices filamentation filling to the whole spatial domain, which is consistent with the numerical results presented in~\cite{antoine15}.
-The corresponding residuals of on the three conservation laws provided by the proposed numerical scheme are displayed in Fig. \ref{fig6.007}.
-As is illustrated, the proposed scheme can preserve the modified energy exactly and conserves the discrete mass and Hamiltonian energy well.
+Finally, we use our schemes to investigate the dynamics of the 3D nonlinear Schr\"odinger equation~\eqref{NLS-equation2} (i.e., $d=3$).
+Inspired by \cite{antoine15,Kobay}, the initial data is chosen to be associated with a superfluid with a uniform density and a random phase, and we take the computational domain $\Omega=[-2,2]^3$ with a periodic boundary condition. { The modulus of the solution (i.e., $|\phi|^2$) for the formation of a 3D turbulent phenomenon at the different times provided by 4th-LI-IF-RKM are summarized in Fig.~\ref{LI-EI-3d-scheme:fig:3}}.
+It can be observed that the vortices filamentation forms gradually during the time evolution.
+In particular, at time $t=0.8$, the massive vortices filamentation filled to the whole spatial domain, which is consistent with the numerical results presented in~\cite{antoine15}.
+Here, we omit the numerical results computed by 3rd-LI-IF-RKM and 4th-LI-PC-IF-RKM, since they are similar to Fig. \ref{LI-EI-3d-scheme:fig:3}.
+The relative residuals on the three conservation laws provided by the proposed numerical schemes are displayed in Fig. \ref{LI-EI-3d-scheme:fig:4}.
+As is illustrated in the figure, the proposed schemes can preserve the modified energy exactly and conserve the discrete mass and Hamiltonian energy well.